redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 dig @ns.rlabs.org redis-12000.north.rlabs.org
 ```

-Nodes run DNS name servers that resolve queries to DB proxies.
+Nodes run name servers that resolve DNS queries for DB proxies.
 DNS does not know where proxies are listening, it only knows the nodes.

 In this case, node ***n1*** provides the answer.
 It's tempting to think that dig is telling you where the proxy is listening, but it's not.
-It's only telling which node is responding to database queries for ***redis-12000.north.rlabs.org***.
+It's only telling which node is responding to database queries.

 ![](img/347-db-dig.png)